 In a search page, you can add a facet on an indexed field to empower your website visitors to zero in on the results that matter to them.

 You can add field name and values to search result templates, therefore providing your website visitors with valuable data directly in search page results.

 You can enable query syntax in your search boxes, allowing your website visitors to query on field values using comparison operators (see Comparison operators).

 The Coveo for Sitecore indexing process takes your Sitecore fields and stores them as Coveo fields in your Coveo index.
 Depending on the way you want to have Coveo for Sitecore name your Sitecore fields in different indexes and the special characters you use in your Sitecore field names, some modifications to your field names can occur.
 The About Sitecore, Coveo for Sitecore, and Coveo Fields article is a must-read for any questions about the Coveo for Sitecore field indexing process.

 Understanding how Coveo for Sitecore computes certain fields

 Coveo for Sitecore computes certain fields it uses in search results, the two most important being the Sitecore item title and its clickable URI.

 As for the clickable URI, Coveo for Sitecore resolves the host name part of the URI at indexing time, but it can automatically override this host name at query time.
-This host name update is necessary in scaled environments where the clickable URI rendered in search results must be the reference to the item on a Content Delivery (CD) server.
-Reading up on how Coveo resolves the item URI at indexing and at query time can save you from unnecessary work (see How Coveo for Sitecore Resolves the Site for the Clickable URI of an Item).
+This host name update is necessary in scaled environments where the clickable URI rendered in search results must be the reference to the item on a content delivery (CD) server.
+Reading up on how Coveo resolves the item URI at indexing and at query time can save you from unnecessary work (see How the site for the clickable URI is resolved).